-In Christian Care Center of Kuttawa, 15.42% Percentage of Patients
+In Christian Care Center of Kuttawa, 9.83% of Patients

-This datapoint is a measure of the percentage of long-term care residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and using the bathroom.
+Measures the percentage of long-term stay residents that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

-In Christian Care Center of Kuttawa, 20.17% Percentage of Residents
+In Christian Care Center of Kuttawa, 6.58% of Residents

-This indicates the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between keeping patients out of the hospital and the quality of care.
+This indicates the number of hospitalizations per thousand days of patient care.
+There is a correlation between having fewer hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-In Christian Care Center of Kuttawa, 20.17 Percentage of Residents Rehospitalized
+In Christian Care Center of Kuttawa, 6.58% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Christian Care Center of Kuttawa, 13.78 Percentage of Patients
+In Christian Care Center of Kuttawa, 11.71% of Patients

 - Caldwell Medical CenterCritical Access Hospitals 11.37 miles away100 Medical Center Drive Princeton Kentucky 42445Government - Hospital District or Authority(270) 365-0300